Debt: Default provisions

-Types of giving finance
+Types of borrowers

 Individuals

 Common types of debt owed by individuals and households include mortgage loans, car loans, credit card debt, and income taxes.
 For individuals, debt is a means of using anticipated income and future purchasing power in the present before it has actually been earned.
 Commonly, people in industrialized nations use consumer debt to purchase houses, cars and other things too expensive to buy with cash on hand.

 People are likely to spend more and get into debt when they use credit cards as against cash to buy products and services.
 This is primarily because of the transparency effect and consumer's "pain of paying."
 The transparency effect refers to the idea that the further you are from cash (as with a credit card or other forms of payment), the less transparent it is and the less aware you are of how much you have spent.
 The less transparent or further away from cash the form of payment employed is, the less an individual feels the "pain of paying" and thus is likely to spend more.
 Furthermore, the differing physical appearance/form that credit cards have from cash may cause them to be viewed as "monopoly" money vs. real money, luring individuals to spend more money than they would if they only had cash available.

 Besides these more formal debts, private individuals also lend informally to other people, mostly relatives or friends.
 One reason for such informal debts is that many people, in particular those who are poor, have no access to affordable credit.
 Such debts can cause problems when they are not paid back according to expectations of the lending household.
 In 2011, 8 percent of people in the European Union reported their households has been in arrears, that is, unable to pay as scheduled "payments related to informal loans from friends or relatives not living in your household".